Quiet & Courtesy Hours

 - Altering, tampering, or dismantling any door closure or propping open any exterior door

-- Painting, wallpapering, or similarly decorating individual rooms or common areas unless prior approval is given by the Office of Residential & First-Year Programs and Facilities Services
+- Painting, wallpapering, or similarly decorating individual rooms or common areas unless prior approval is given by the Office of Residential Education and Facilities Services

-- Repairing any damages or the removal or replacement of light bulbs in ceiling fixtures that have not been approved/provided by the Facilities staff
+- Repairing any damages or the removal or replacement of light bulbs in ceiling fixtures that have not been approved by Facilities Services

-- Removal, destruction, disassembling, or altering of any furniture in a room
+- Removal, destruction, disassembling, or altering of room furniture

 - Removing screens from windows

 - Modifying or tampering with circuit breakers or any part of the electrical system

 - Installing and subscribing to a cable or satellite TV provider